-Philadelphia’s Historic District offers a treasure trove of hands-on, kid- and family-friendly excitement.
+Philadelphia’s Historic District offers a treasure trove of hands-on excitement for the whole family.

 All over the district, spots ranging from a carousel-equipped park to a modern roller skating rink offer ways for families to take a fun step back in time.
-Immersive experiences like meeting the Founding Fathers, playing mini-golf around miniature replicas of iconic Philly sites and munching on 18th-century style cuisine help to bring the past to life for young visitors.
+Immersive experiences like meeting the Founding Fathers, playing mini-golf around replicas of iconic Philly sites and munching on 18th-century-style cuisine help to bring the past to life for young visitors.

 Whether your kids are into costumes and carousels, selfies and sweets or history and heroics, they’re in for an unforgettable visit in the Historic District.

 Spruce Street Harbor Park has been lauded as one of the best urban parks in the country.
 Crowds come in droves to enjoy the oasis along the Delaware River Waterfront, and kids love the Jersey Shore-style boardwalk, complete with an arcade and al fresco food stands.

 Where: Spruce Street Harbor Park, 301 S. Columbus Boulevard

 During cold weather months, kids lace up their skates and take to the ice at Blue Cross RiverRink Winterfest.
 When the weather heats up, the waterfront attraction transforms into a roller skating rink for Summerfest, with a lodge onsite, outdoor bowling, mini-golf and plenty of outdoor seating for relaxing in the summer sun.